 Senior Prize: This prize is for scholarship published by faculty members, independent scholars, public historians and other non-degree candidates.
 Submissions may take the form of a journal article, a book chapter, or a book.
 Senior award winners are not eligible to win in consecutive award years.

-Restrictions: Submissions must have been published, accepted (in the case of theses and dissertations), or presented (in the case of conference papers), in a three-year period prior to the application deadline.
+Restrictions: Submissions must have been published, accepted (in the case of theses and dissertations), or presented (in the case of conference papers), in a four-year period prior to the application deadline.
 Submissions that do not receive a prize may be re-submitted the following award year if they fall within these restrictions.
 Back to Top ›

 The committee reserves the right not to award any prize during an award year if no submissions are deemed suitable.
 Back to Top ›